Sudharani0726/CODTECH-task1-web/README.md

 User Interface Enhancements:

 Implement a clean and modern UI with CSS animations and transitions for a better user experience.
-Allow users to switch between Celsius ad Fahrenheit.
+Allow users to switch between Celsius and Fahrenheit.

-Technology Stack:
+Technologies Used
 HTML: Structure the web pages and forms.
 CSS: Style the app, use Flexbox/Grid, animations, and responsive design techniques.
 JavaScript: Fetch and display weather data, handle user interactions, and manage the app's logic.